-- 1. Native American land use and settlement in the Harlem River drainage, ca. 12,500 to 300 years before present (B.P.); and - 2. historic land use and settlement patterns of the borough of Manhattan, New York, ca. A.D.
+- 1. Native American land use and settlement in the Harlem River drainage, circa (ca.) 12,500 to 300 years before present (B.P.); and - 2. historic land use and settlement patterns of the borough of Manhattan, New York, ca. A.D.
 1650 to present.

-Historical contexts, along with expected property types and locational patterns, are discussed in detail in Chapter 3.
+These contexts, along with expected property types locational patterns, and archaeological sensitivity assessments are discussed in detail in Chapters 4 and 5.
 The potential research value of the known and expected prehistoric and historic archaeological resources identified within the Hamilton Grange project area is evaluated in terms of these historical contexts.
-This evaluation, along with Phase IB archaeological survey recommendations, is presented in Chapters 4 and 5.
+This evaluation, along with management recommendations, is presented in Chapter 7.